seanhess/seanhess.github.com/_posts/2015-08-17-practical-haskell-importing-code.md

 Assignment
 ----------

-Find a 3rd party module for JSON from [LTS Haskell 3.1](http://stackage.org/lts) or Google.
+Find a 3rd party module for JSON from [LTS Haskell](http://stackage.org/lts) or Google.
 Click through to the "Module documentation" to find a function to encode JSON.
 Write a program to JSON serialize the following list and print it out.
 Use `print` instead of `putStrLn`.

     numbers :: [Int]
     numbers = [1,2,3,4]